 How Did Halloween Pumpkin Carving Start?

-According to Irish folk tale, there was a man called stingy Jack.
+According to an Irish folk tale, there was a man called stingy Jack.
 While there are different versions of this story all of them agree on one thing – Jack was the greatest trickster that ever lived.

 Story of Stingy Jack